MattComputer1/odin-recipes/README.md

 # This is a recipes website for different, diverse recipes.
 I will have demonstrated, through the creation of this website, how to create a website with HTML and maybe a little CSS.
 It will be pretty basic HTML, but novel nonetheless.
+## Re reflect on this introduction and information at the end of the project.